auth0/docs/articles/mfa/concepts/mfa-factors.md

 ## Push notifications

-Push sends notification to a user’s pre-registered device - typically a mobile phone or tablet - from which a user can immediately allow or deny account access via the simple press of a button.
-Push factor is offered with the Guardian mobile app, available for both iOS and Android.
+Send users push notifications to a their pre-registered devices - typically a mobile phone or tablet - from which a user can immediately allow or deny account access via the simple press of a button.
+Push factor is offered with the [Guardian](/mfa/concepts/guardian) mobile app, available for both [iOS](/mfa/guides/guardian/guardian-ios-sdk) and [Android](/mfa/guides/guardian/guardian-android-sdk).

 ## SMS notifications

-[Send users a one-time code over SMS](/mfa/guides/configure-SMS-twilio) which the user is then prompted to enter before they can finish authenticating.
+[Send users a one-time code over SMS](/mfa/guides/configure-sms) which the user is then prompted to enter before they can finish authenticating.

 ## One-Time passwords